At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 All these diseases threaten the health and life of your pet, therefore, your dog must be vaccinated against the above diseases.

 What you need to know about vaccinations...
-As a rule, a vaccinated dog will not get sick with all the diseases for which it was vaccinated.
+As a rule, a vaccinated dog will not get sick from all the diseases for which it was vaccinated.
 However, if she has direct contact with a sick animal, then there is a possible risk of infection, however, the disease will be transferred in a mild form, without complications and will not lead to death.

 So, when should you start vaccinating your puppy?